THE DISPLACED ROHINGYA PEOPLE IN BANGLADESH ARE IN DESPERATE NEED.

 Our Disaster Assistance Response Team (DART) is in Cox’s Bazar coordinating with other international aid organisations, local Christian groups and the UNHCR to explore ways we can best assist the people and meet their pressing needs in the Name of Jesus Christ.

 World Medical Mission has been able to supply nurses and doctors to care for the patients at the 24-bed Rohingya Care Unit.
 We will be sending more medical professionals for the next several months.
+Over Christmas, a diphtheria treatment centre has been constructed to serve Rohingya refugees who are in desperate need of medical care.
+The 50-bed centre was built over Christmas and was open, treating patients on New Year’s Eve.

 In addition, we will be sending medical equipment and supplies via our DC-8 cargo plane.